 “Listen, sweetie.
-The storm won’t let up anytime soon.
+The storm will not let up.
 Come home with me.”

 He stares into her eyes.
 Why can’t I resist her?
 What hold does she have on me?
 Is it because she looks like?
 No. Her name… it’s the same?
 No. Both?
 Maybe.
 He reaches for her hand and takes it.
 He slides out of the car and walks beside her.
 She slams the door shut and grabs his arm, guiding him to her black Mustang.
-She opens the door for him, and he slides in, closing it.
+She opens the door for him, and he slides in.
 He looks out the passenger window.
 What is she doing to me?
 Why can’t I stop her?
-He turns his head to the driver’s side.
-There she is, the car started.
-I didn’t even hear her get in.

-Drake looks out the window watching the trees fighting against the wind pass by.
+Drake looks out the window and watches the trees, fighting against the wind, pass by.
 What the hell?
 He turns his attention to his left leg.
 Her hand squeezes his thigh.
 He turns back to the window.
-The tree limbs transform into skeletal hands, reaching out to him.
+The tree limbs in the shape of a skeleton hand reach out to him.
 He jumps in his seat.
 What the… He blinks his eyes and shakes his head.
 I could’ve sworn I saw…

 “Are you okay, sweetie?”

 Drake turns to her, sweat pouring from his brow.
 “Yeah.
 I’m fine.
-The storm… it… it’s playing tricks with my mind.”
+The storm… it’s… it’s playing tricks with my mind.”

 Drake looks back out the window.
 What the fuck is going on here?

 “Yes, silly boy.
 You’ve stared out that window during the whole ride.”

 Drake shakes his head as confusion sets in.
 How is this possible?

 The passenger side door opens.
 Drake snaps back to reality and looks up at her.
 He turns his head to the driver’s seat and back to her.
 How did she get over here?